 IS BRATISLAVA WORTH VISITING?

-I can’t tell how much I loved this little, charming city.
+I wasn’t really lucky with weather, but I can’t tell how much I loved this little, charming city.
 If you ask me it is really worth it.
 I loved the combination of old streets and buildings, the old city’s vibe and great restaurant and bars.
-And I would love to come back in summer time!